 In this example, all steps from the background will be executed before all the scenario's own given steps, adding possibility to prepare some common setup for multiple scenarios in a single feature.
-About background best practices, please read here.
+About background best practices, please read Gherkin's Tips for using Background.